 From teaching a recall, to proofing a sit, to give a reactive dog a little freedom for a decompression walk whilst going through behaviour adjustment training.
 Sometimes these lines are also used in tracking or mantrailing because they allow your dog to move more (when compared to a shorter leash) without you being glued to them, essentially.

+A Long line gives more freedom than a short line (6ft, or a standard leash).
 That freedom is the main goal of a leash like this, and that freedom gives room for error, but error you can contain without it going too far off the rails and losing a lot of training along the way.

 It’s something all dog owners should own, even if only to avoid the “It’s okay!
 He’s friendly!” incidents and work on a reliable recall instead!